• Skip to primary navigation

 I hope these tips help you get the planner in order and ready for a great school year.
 A planner will make your student's life much easier and less stressful.
 Read below about a planner that my kids enjoyed using last year.

 It helped them manage their time and determine what tasks needed to be completed and when they needed to be done.
-Leslie from Order Out of Chaos offers a smaller planner, and I wanted to share the differences between the larger and smaller Academic Planner - A Tool For Time Management®.
+Order Out of Chaos Planners offers a smaller planner, and I wanted to share the differences between the larger and smaller Academic Planner (Affiliate Link) - A Tool For Time Management®.

 The similarities between the large and small Academic Planner by Order Out of Chaos:

-• It also talks about tips for homework helper tips.
+- It also talks about tips for homework helpers tips.

-• There is a project planner guide for longer-term projects that help you organize your time accordingly.
+- There is a project planner guide for longer-term projects that helps you organize your time accordingly.

 The differences between the large and small Academic Planner by Order Out of Chaos: